Flows for the Future

 Why we need Flows for the Future

-As Australians, we all know how valuable water is, and without it our animals, our land and the sustainability of production will suffer – we need to get our water back into balance.
-By looking after the health of our catchments today, it will help to ensure future land managers have the opportunity to farm and be viable.
+As Australians, we all know how valuable water is.
+Without it our animals, our land, and the sustainability of production will suffer.
+By looking after the health of our catchments today, we can help ensure future land managers have the opportunity to farm and be viable.

-The Flows for the Future program has been established to ensure the long term viability of the catchment health within the Eastern Mount Lofty Rages (EMLR) and help us to get the water balance right in the catchment
+The Flows for the Future Program has been established to ensure the long term viability of catchment health within the Eastern Mount Lofty Rages (EMLR).

-Productive and sustainable businesses need healthy water catchments and the Flows for the Future Program is aimed at improving the health and resilience of two high priority catchments, the Angas and Bremer Rivers.
+Productive and sustainable businesses need healthy water catchments and the Flows for the Future Program is aimed at improving the health and resilience of high-priority catchments, including the Angas, Bremer and Marne Rivers and Saunders Creek.

-Securing low flows is critical in re-establishing more natural water flow patterns in streams affected by water capture in the EMLR.
-To support strong and sustainable agriculture and tourism industries in the EMLR by restoring more natural stream flows throughout the system, the Australian Government and South Australian Government are investing $13.48 million in the Flows for the Future program.
+Securing low flows is critical in re-establishing more natural water flow patterns in streams affected by water capture and use in the EMLR.
+To support strong and sustainable agriculture and tourism industries in the EMLR by restoring more natural stream flows throughout the system, the Australian Government and South Australian Government are investing $13.48 million in the Flows for the Future Program.

 The investment will provide funds and technical expertise to landholders at priority sites for the supply and installation of devices designed to pass low flows through their property.

 More information on the Flows for the Future Program is available here.

 The program will be delivered within the Eastern Mount Lofty Ranges Prescribed Water Resources Area.
 See the map for more detail about the area covered.